Learning-howto-Code/screen-break/README.md

  copy in 0 * * * * "put path to python here" "put path to folder here", like this: 0 * * * * python /Users/jakehopkins/Downloads/screen_break/test.py
 once you paste that type :qa to exit vim and save
 let it run!
+for example mine looks like this 0 * * * * /opt/miniconda3/bin/python /Users/jakehopkins/Downloads/screen_break/main.py
-*You might have to give cron full disk acces, if so follow this tutorial: https://medium.com/vunamhung/granting-full-disk-access-to-cron-29d2267fbe62
+*You might have to give cron full disk access, if so follow this tutorial: https://medium.com/vunamhung/granting-full-disk-access-to-cron-29d2267fbe62